nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### View entries by category : `view t/ENTRY_TYPE g/GRAPH_TYPE`

 1. View a PieChart of all expenditures by categories
-    * Examples: `view t/e g/c`
+    * Examples: `view t/e g/c` <br>
-    * Expected: `Show graphically all expenditure by category` and a PieChart on the right of the application
+   Expected: `Show graphically all expenditure by category` and a PieChart on the right of the application
 1. View a PieChart of all incomes by categories
-   * Examples: `view t/i g/c`
+   * Examples: `view t/i g/c` <br>
-   * Expected: `Show graphically all income by category` and a PieChart on the right of the application
+   Expected: `Show graphically all income by category` and a PieChart on the right of the application

 ### View entries by month : `view t/ENTRY_TYPE g/GRAPH_TYPE [mo/MONTH]`
 1. View a LineGraph of all expenditures in a specified month
-   * Examples: `view t/e g/m mo/2022-10`
+   * Examples: `view t/e g/m mo/2022-10` <br>
-   * Expected: `Show graphically all expenditure by month` and a LineGraph on the right of the application
+   Expected: `Show graphically all expenditure by month` and a LineGraph on the right of the application
 1. View a LineGraph of all incomes in a specified month
-   * Examples: `view t/i g/m mo/2022-10`
+   * Examples: `view t/i g/m mo/2022-10` <br>
-   * Expected: `Show graphically all income by month` and a LineGraph on the right of the application
+   Expected: `Show graphically all income by month` and a LineGraph on the right of the application

 * View all entries recorded by the user in a month.
 The month refers to the month that is displayed to the user.
 * The `MONTH` field is required for the LineGraph, if no month is specified, the application displays an error.